USEPA/RAQSAPI/README.md

     Bureau)&gt;** (\_by\_cbsa).

-Within these families of aggregated data functions there are functions that call on the 11 different aggregate services that the Data Mart API provides. **Note that not all aggregations are available for each service.**
+Within these families of aggregated data functions there are functions that call on the 13 different aggregate services that the Data Mart API provides. **Note that not all aggregations are available for each service.**

-**These eleven services are**:
+**These thirteen services are**:

 1.  **Monitors** (*monitors\_by\_*)
 2.  **Sample Data** (*sampledata\_by\_*)